-The Disability Service is here to support you with any adjustments you may require because of a disability and/or long-term medical condition.
+The Wellbeing and Disability Service is here to support you with any adjustments you may require because of a disability and/or long-term medical condition.
 We consider needs on an individual basis and work with departments across the University to promote inclusivity and accessible teaching and assessment methods.

 We can also: